peethree/communication/README.md

 3. nob.h
 4. openssl/evp & openssl/rand

-TODO: make it (more) cross platform, currently the binaries are dynamically linked on a linux machine.
+TODO: make it (more) cross platform, currently the binaries are dynamically linked and built on a linux machine.